Writing romance into your story doesn’t have to be an exercise in clichés.

 First things first.
 When I say “knight,” I’m not just referring to a guy.
 A knight in shining armor could be anyone that comes off as just too good to be true: man, woman, child, centaur, talking cat, whatever.
 I wrote a whole post on this about villains versus heroes and making sure they were dynamic and believable, but the same can be said for the objects of your love stories.
 And no matter how much we’d like to think completely decent people exist, everyone has flaws and everyone makes mistakes.
 In a good love story, these are what will complicate things for your characters, but make them more interesting for your readers.

 They say love is blind, but it’s a lot more complicated than that.
-Most people will do the wrong thing in order to get the person they want, will disregard social norms and so-called rules if it means they can have a happily ever after of their own.
+Most people will do the wrong thing if it means getting the person they want, will disregard social norms and so-called rules if it means they can have a happily ever after of their own.
 If you want readers to buy into the romance in your story, you might want to rethink your Prince Charming or Cinderella.
 Instead, try channeling Anna Karenina and Count Vronsky for a little sympathy or outrage.
 All’s fair in love and war, right?

 The love triangle

-Before I dive into why love triangles are tired cop-outs by way of a pop culture reference, let me say that I have mad respect for Stephenie Meyer’s writing skills.
-She’s got colorful prose and tasteful cultural references down to a science.
+Before I dive into why love triangles are tired cop-outs by way of a significant pop culture reference, let me say that I have mad respect for Stephenie Meyer’s writing skills.
+She’s got colorful prose and teenaged insecurities down to a science.
 But the Twilight series makes me want to gag…and keep gagging until there’s nothing left.
-I could go down the rabbit hole and enumerate every reason why (sparkly vampires: do I really need to say more?), but for now we’ll stick to the love triangle and what about them does and does not fly.
+I could go down the rabbit hole and enumerate every reason why (sparkly vampires: do I really need to say more?), but for now we’ll stick to the love triangle and what about them does and does not fly in modern literature.

 Horrible people need love, too.

 One of the more iconic aspects of Jane Austen’s work was that she wrote her stories with only the virtuous characters really finding love by the end, or even having the ability to love in the first place.
-She softens this declaration of morality by creating some confusion along the way, sometimes by leading her other characters and us, the readers, into believing that the good guy is a snob or the bad guy’s just misunderstood.
-But, in the end, virtues get the girl.
-As an Austen fan, I’m willing to overlook her formula and just enjoy the story.
-But we can’t all be Jane, and your readers won’t thank you to be so predictable.
+She softens this declaration of morality by creating some confusion along the way, sometimes by leading her other characters and us, the readers, to believe that the good guy is a snob or the bad guy’s just misunderstood.
+In the end, virtues get the girl.
+As an Austen fan, I’m willing to overlook her formula and just enjoy the story when I’m reading on my own time and for no other reason than to escape the real world.
+But we can’t all be Jane, and your readers won’t thank you for being so predictable―or, frankly, so judgy.

 So before you have just the obvious choices fall head over heels, take stock of your other characters and see if there’s another love connection there that could kick off an interesting subplot.
 Give the bad guy a reason to want to be better, or better yet, give him or her a partner in crime!
 The geek needs an object of affection, just like the bigger fella needs a date.
 Quirky couples add a touch of humor, and toxic relationships make us cringe for all the right reasons.
 If love knows no bounds, show us all the ways it could (or maybe couldn’t) work in your story.